astariul/pytere/README.md

 <h2 align="center">Contribute</h2>

-To contribute, install the package locally, create your own branch, add your code/tests/documentation, and open a PR !
+To contribute, install the package locally, create your own branch, add your code (and tests, and documentation), and open a PR !

 ### Pre-commit hooks